JinYuanZhang999/Emo-Lables-XTTS/README.md

   # 2. rename the trainer_for_stage1-train.py file (which performs full fine-tuning of GPT-2) in the project root directory to trainer.py, and replace the trainer.py file located at [your Conda environment directory]/lib/python3.9/site-packages/trainer/trainer.py with it

-  # 3. run and set the number of training epochs to 5
+  # 3. Run and modify the relevant parameters
   python ./TTS/demos/xtts_ft_demo.py

 ```